ACS Exams Postdoctoral Researcher Program

 - Cynthia Luxford, now a faculty member at Texas State University

-- Alexandra Brandriet, currently a postdoctoral fellow at the University of Iowa
+- Alexandra Brandriet, now a lecturer at Auburn University

-The second form of fellowship is for experienced researchers in assessment who are interested in working with the Exams Institute during a sabbatical.
+We also have fellowships for experienced researchers in assessment who are interested in working with the Exams Institute during a sabbatical.
 The Theodore Ashford Fellowship provides the 50% funding that most faculty members need to have a full-year sabbatical.
 The Ashford Fellowship is awarded by vote of the Board of Trustees of the Institute.
-Our first Ashford Fellow was Prof. Chris Bauer of the University of New Hampshire, who spent the 2010-2011 Academic Year at Iowa State.

 - human factors research for computer based testing